rtoal/sca/README.md

 $ assemble.py < test.sc
 ```

-where `sc` is a file containing assembly language.
+where `test.sc` is a file containing assembly language.

 It outputs the machine language to standard output.